Sharon Carlson, RN, is Sharp HealthCare's director of disaster preparedness.

 Where should I keep my supplies?

-- Supplies should be stored in plastic containers with lids, such as new trash cans or other storage containers
+It's important that your supplies are easily accessible.
+They are best stored in plastic containers with lids, such as new trash cans or other storage containers.
+Backpacks can also hold some supplies.

 Should I plan differently for a fire, earthquake or flood?